huanglizhuo/sora-watermark/README.md

 # Video Watermark Tool

-Add Sora watermark to your videos to generate fake Sora videos 😂.
+Add Sora watermark to your videos to generate fake fake videos 😂.
 Of course, it's 100% client-side processing and you can replace the watermark with your own and define your own timeline.

 ### Example Before/After